All my life I’ve been a powerful intuitive

 I discovered stillness.
 (It is possible to quiet the racing thoughts in your head.)

-I worked on my mindset– challenging the shoulds, have-tos and defense mechanisms that I had unknowingly brought from childhood into my now.
+I worked on my mindset– challenging the shoulds, have-tos and coping mechanisms that I had unknowingly brought from childhood into my now.
 Things like numbing out with food when faced with uncomfortable feelings.
-Looking for the answers to what I wanted to do from someone else instead of myself.
+Looking for the ‘right’ way from people, books and degrees.

 I broke rules— rules that no longer fit me.
 Rules that were governed by fear, not love.
 Rules like “you have to work 60+ hours to be successful” or “a diet is the only way to manage your body“.